circlefin/verite/packages/docs/docs/appendix/faq.md

 # Frequently Asked Questions

-**Note: I am just copy pasting the old "design decisions" page, which was the original Google Drive doc capturing Q&As titled [Assumptions and Decision](https://docs.google.com/document/d/1aGXXUtTnlwajch-HmCu203ZlnFjfJA-DD61-hxAuxQs/edit?usp=sharing).
-We should update this doc with up-to-date relevant questions, drawing on common questions from Sean's roadshow and technical decisions made w.r.t identity standards, patterns, etc.**

 Decentralized identity standards are new and evolving, with a range of alternatives to choose from at each layer of the technical stack.
 The design decisions used for Verity were not meant to be exclusive; rather to provide a simple, layered approach to maximize reusability (integratability)

 ## Signature Suite

 Verity's issuing libraries sign Verifiable Credentials with the did-vc-jwt signing approach

-### VC Signatures

-Consistent with the design goal of avoiding pre-standard specifications, Verity uses JWTs instead of signature suites relying on JSON-LD canonicalization.
-This enabled straightforward use of widely-adopted JSON and JWT, which are mature IETF standards and have broad library support, and have wide adoption in other existing standards.

 ### Minimal Claims